Kylie Jenner Debuts A Short Haircut On Snapchat

 Kylie Jenner is allegedly expecting a baby with her boyfriend, Travis Scott, but that hasn’t stopped her from chopping off all of her hair and sporting a new hairdo.
 The lip kit mogul had her best friend, Jordyn Woods, chop off all of her long black hair during the Thanksgiving weekend, and posted the final result to Snapchat, which curious viewers can see here.

 Kylie Jenner is known for her luxurious long hair, which she often changes up with wigs and extensions.
-The reality TV star naturally has jet black hair, like the rest of the Kardashian-Jenner clan, but often is seen in blonde, purple and other fun colored wigs.
+The reality TV star naturally has jet black hair, like the rest of the Kardashian-Jenner clan, but is often seen in blonde, purple, and other fun colored wigs.

 On an episode of Life of Kylie, the star told her stylist team that she was sick of her “crazy” hair and just wanted her long, black hair back.
 It appears that she’s since changed her mind and has now debuted some seriously short hair.